 W issue clashing with Chrome’s close tab functionality.

 ssh-keygen to generate a pair of keys and store them on your Google Drive.
-You can now import this key pair and assign it to any number of connections in Secure Shell.
-If you have sudo access on the server machine, including this public key in the server’s authorized_keys file will allow you to connect without entering the password.
+You can now assign this pair to a connection in Secure Shell.
+If you have sudo access on the server machine, including this public key in the server’s authorized_keys file allow you to connect without authenticating.

-The Secure Shell app comes with a default font size of 15pt which was a tad big for my taste.
-At this font size, a vertical split in Vim does not provide the buffers with a standard 80-character column width.
+I have stellar vision; the Secure Shell app comes with a default font size of 15pt which was a tad big for my taste.
+Further, at this font size, a vertical split in Vim does not provide adjacent buffers with at least 80 columns.
 To fix this, open up the console on any Chrome tab (

 i) and enter